 As a leadership development coach, I find myself working with women facing these challenges every day.
 I haven’t set out to specialise in helping women return to work or to navigate their careers into senior leadership roles.
 It’s just that this is an ever-present issue, with all its complex causes.
 Women – and men – need help in addressing it.
 And help introducing and institutionalising intelligent working.

-In October, I’m running a two-day workshop in Ireland – called Step Back, Stand Out – on women in leadership, with my collaborator Caroline Costigan..
+If you're interested in finding out more, take a look at our women in leadership programme called Step Back, Stand Out.
 Our aim is to work with senior women leaders to address the low percentage of women in leadership positions and to change the leadership pipeline.
 We’ll look at the specific challenges women face in the workplace and get our delegates to understand their leadership impact.
 We’ll show them how to get to and thrive in the C-suite – if they want to; how to be ambitious for both ourselves and our organisations.
 How to make the world of work one that embraces the spirit and potential of intelligent working.

 When working with leaders to help them become better connected, there are four principal domains in which we work.
 Each one of these is – quite naturally – connected to the others.

 Four domains that may, at first glance, appear to be independent, but in fact influence one another profoundly.
 Push here and something happens over there.
 They are the component parts of a unified whole.

 We live in the age of disruption,where apparently left-field, unexpected solutions to problems we thought we had licked can creep up on big, established market leaders, to become noisy, irritating challengers.